Newport's War Dead

 All the information is as known and will not be complete and I would welcome further information about any of these persons.

-There are approximately 3112 casualty names of Newport's war dead both military and civilian, 12 Allied casualties, 3 German war dead and 1 VC recipient's suicide in this data base (27th September 2009)
+There are approximately (Revised) 3492 casualty names of Newport's war dead both military and civilian, 12 Allied casualties, 3 German war dead and 1 VC recipient's suicide (Read his story here) in this data base

 Information about the persons from the Commonwealth War graves Commission website